5monkeys/djedi-cms/djedi-react/README.md

 The `djedi` object is not React specific and lets you:

-- Configure options.
+* Configure options.
-- Load nodes manually, mostly for server-side rendering.
+* Load nodes manually, mostly for [server-side rendering].
-- Make integrations with other frameworks than React.
+* Make integrations with other frameworks than React.

 This could be extracted into its own package if other framework integrations are made in the future.